 As a further check that we are observing the true effect of fine particulate matter pollution on crashes as opposed to a spurious correlation, we test for heterogeneous effects by the level of the air quality index.
 Higher AQI should correspond to a larger effect on crashes and fatalities.
 We create indicator variables for whether the daily AQI was between 26 and 50, 51 to 100, or above 100 (AQI of 25 or less is the omitted group) and re-estimate Equation 3 using these indicator variables instead of the level of AQI.
 For these regressions, we use actual AQI, as opposed to our predicted AQI instrument, as predicted values of AQI are all less than 50, providing insufficient variation.
 In our sample period, the majority of high-AQI days (101 or higher) occur due to wildfires.
 We exclude county-by-month fixed effects from this estimation because wildfires are concentrated in certain counties and months.
-We replace them with county fixed effects, the monthly unemployment rate from the BLS (Bureau of Labor Statistics, 2022), and annual demographic variables from the Census (U.S. Census Bureau, 2022): the fraction of the population that is Black, Hispanic, other (nonwhite) races, male and between the ages of 15 and 24, male and other ages, and female and between the ages of 15 and $24.^{16}$ Our results, in Table 5, confirm that higher levels of $PM{2.5}$ , as measured by AQI, correspond to more crashes and fatalities.
-On days where the air quality index is between 26 and 50, there are an additional 0.0102 crashes and 0.01 fatalities relative to days where the AQI is 25 or less.
-These effects are significant at the 1% and 5% level, respectively.
-On days when the AQI is between 51 and 100 (moderate air quality), there are 0.0126 additional crashes and 0.0138 additional fatalities.
+15 We replace them with county fixed effects, the monthly unemployment rate from the BLS (Bureau of Labor Statistics, 2022), and annual demographic variables from the Census (U.S. Census Bureau, 2022): the fraction of the population that is Black, Hispanic, other (nonwhite) races, male and between the ages of 15 and 24, male and other ages, and female and between the ages of 15 and 24.16 Our results, in Table 4, confirm that higher levels of PM{2.5}, as measured by AQI, correspond to more crashes and fatalities.
+On days where the air quality index is between 26 and 50, there are an additional 0.0081 crashes and 0.0076 fatalities relative to days where the AQI is 25 or less.
+These effects are significant at the 5% level.
+On days when the AQI is between 51 and 100 (moderate air quality), there are 0.0149 additional crashes and 0.0165 additional fatalities.
 These results are significant at the 1% level.
-On days when the AQI is above 100 (ranging from unhealthy for sensitive groups to hazardous), there are an additional 0.0202 crashes and 0.0180 fatalities.
-These effects are significant at the 5% level.
+On days when the AQI is above 100 (ranging from unhealthy for sensitive groups to hazardous), there are an additional 0.0320 crashes and 0.0282 fatalities.
+The former is not statistically significant and the latter is marginally significant.
+That these estimates are less precisely estimated is unsurprising given that very few counties in the U.S. have a daily average AQI above 100.
 This treatment effect heterogeneity is consistent with more air pollution having worse cognitive effects, translating into more crashes and fatalities.

-$^{14}$ We do not further parse the highest AQI bin due to a lack of statistical power: less than 1% of the sample records an AQI greater than 100, and less than 0.1% records an AQI greater than 150.
+$^{^{14}}$ We do not further parse the highest AQI bin due to a lack of statistical power: less than 1% of the sample records an AQI greater than 100, and less than 0.1% records an AQI greater than 150.

 We also test the hypothesis that contemporaneous same-day particulate matter concentrations are what drive our results rather than cumulative exposure.
-If prior days' exposure matters, then we can rule out the same day effects that other authors have found (Archsmith et al., 2018; Persico and Marcotte, 2022).
-Figure 3 shows plotted coefficients from our fully-specified model with all controls while also including lags of particulate matter concentration over the prior week.
+If prior days' exposure matters, then we can rule out the same-day effects that other authors have found (Archsmith et al., 2018; Persico and Marcotte, 2022).
+Figure 2 shows plotted coefficients from our fully-specified model with all controls while also including lags of particulate matter concentration over the prior week.
 Exposure over the prior 24 hours increases both crashes and fatalities in a statistically meaningful way, but the effect of prior days' concentrations cannot be distinguished from zero.
 These results support the notion that immediate exposure levels matter, and that the mechanism behind our findings are increases in mistakes and higher aggression levels as prior research has shown.

-&lt;sup>15Large wildfires mostly occur in the late summer and fall in Western and Mountain West states.
+$^{^{15}}$ Large wildfires mostly occur in the late summer and fall in Western and Mountain West states.